-To make it easy for you to create this craft with your child we’ve used our free printable angel template so you can make this craft stress free at home, preschool or in a classroom.
+To make it easy for you to create this craft with your child we’ve used our free printable angel template so you can make this craft stress free at home, preschool or at school.

 We have included affiliate links to some of the products and resources and as an associate we may earn from qualifying purchases.